New apartments being built to revitalize Lincoln Park community in Portsmouth

 RELATED: New chair of PRHA board has unique motivations

+The property's age, condition and cost of renovations were all considered in the decision to fully tear down and redevelop it.

-The 178 apartments that have been sitting in that area have already been torn down as a part of the demolition phase.
+The 178 apartments that were sitting in that area were already torn down as a part of the demolition phase.
 In their place, exactly 144 energy-efficient units will be developed over two separate phases.

 Since the demolition phase is already complete, all that's left is to finish the construction phase, which began in late summer 2019.